42 North Social House Is Dexter's Most Ambitious Restaurant

 The Menu

 The kitchen runs seasonal.
-That means the menu you see in April will not be the menu you see in August, and neither will be the menu in November.
+The menu you see in April will not be the menu you see in August, and neither will be the menu in November.
 What stays consistent is the approach: scratch-made, locally driven, with enough ambition to push past pub food without losing the warmth of the room.

 The butcher's burger is a blend of brisket, short rib, chuck, and Wagyu ribeye for $17.99.
-It's one of the better burgers in Washtenaw County, and I don't say that lightly in a county where the burger conversation gets competitive.
-The patty has depth from the brisket and fat from the Wagyu, and the blend holds together without tasting like it's trying to be four things at once.
+It is one of the better burgers in Washtenaw County, and I do not say that lightly in a county where the burger conversation gets competitive.
+The patty has depth from the brisket and fat from the Wagyu, and the blend holds together without tasting like it is trying to be four things at once.

-Scallops with guajillo chile and white cheddar grit cakes ($34.99) are on the higher end of the menu.
+Scallops with guajillo chile and white cheddar grit cakes ($34.99) sit on the higher end of the menu.
 The chile heat builds slowly against the sweetness of the scallops, and the grit cakes anchor the plate with a richness that keeps you reaching back.
 Seasonal specials rotate through, and the kitchen treats them as actual features rather than an excuse to clear out inventory.
-Ask your server what's new.
-The staff has opinions, and they're usually right.
+Ask your server what is new.
+The staff has opinions, and they are usually right.

 Social Hour